Lord of Vermilion: The Crimson King: Secondary characters

 Kotetsu's father, he ran the Dōmyōji dojo until he was turned into a familiar by Jun and killed by Chihiro.
 Thirteen years ago, after Chihiro's parents died, Rakan became his legal guardian and he has been living in the dojo since.

 Anime

 A 12-episode anime television series adaptation of the arcade game was directed by Eiji Suganuma at Asread and Tear Studio.
 Masashi Suzuki is a series composer, and Toshie Kawahara was in charge of the character designs.
 The series aired from July 13 to September 28, 2018.
 Crunchyroll streamed the series with subtitles, while Funimation made an English dub.
-The opening theme is (天使よ故郷を聞け, Tenshi yo Kokyou wo Kike) by May'n while the ending theme is (紅く、絶望の花, Akaku, Zetsubou no Hana) by JUNNA.
+The opening theme is (天使よ故郷を聞け, Tenshi yo Kokyou o Kike) by May'n while the ending theme is (紅く、絶望の花, Akaku, Zetsubou no Hana) by JUNNA.
 Muse Communication licensed the series in South and Southeast Asia.